rahulcodepython/Finance-Tracker-Backend/SRS.md

 2. The server validates the credentials/token.

+3. If valid, the server checks the `jwt_tokens` table for an existing valid token for the user.

+4. If an existing valid token is found, it is returned.
+If the existing token is expired, it is removed.

-3. If valid, the server generates a signed JWT containing a payload with the `user_id` and an expiration timestamp (`exp`).
+5. If no valid token exists (or the previous one was removed), a new signed JWT is generated containing a payload with the `user_id` and an expiration timestamp (`exp`).
+This new token is stored in the `jwt_tokens` table (replacing any old token for that user).

-4. The server sends this JWT back to the client.
+6. The server sends this JWT back to the client.

-5. The client application stores the JWT securely (e.g., in an HttpOnly cookie or secure storage).
+7. The client application stores the JWT securely (e.g., in an HttpOnly cookie or secure storage).

-6. For all subsequent requests to protected endpoints, the client must include the JWT in the `Authorization` header with the `Bearer` scheme (`Authorization: Bearer <token>`).
+8. For all subsequent requests to protected endpoints, the client must include the JWT in the `Authorization` header with the `Bearer` scheme (`Authorization: Bearer <token>`).

-7. A middleware on the server intercepts each request, validates the JWT's signature and expiration, and if valid, extracts the `user_id` to process the request within the user's scope.
+9. A middleware on the server intercepts each request, validates the JWT's signature and expiration, and crucially, checks if the token exists and is valid in the `jwt_tokens` table.
+If valid, it extracts the `user_id` to process the request within the user's scope.

-8. Tokens will have a short lifespan (e.g., 1 hour), and a refresh token mechanism will be implemented for a seamless user experience.
+10. Tokens will have a short lifespan (e.g., 1 hour), and a refresh token mechanism will be implemented for a seamless user experience.

 ### 7.2.
 Authorization Strategy